S1mplector/Simblock/README.md

 5. Click the toggle button again or use the emergency combination to unlock input.
 6. Minimize to system tray for easy access, click on the icon to toggle state

+## Global Hook Installation

+During the initial startup, Simblock registers low-level system hooks using the Windows [`SetWindowsHookEx`](src/Infrastructure/Windows/WindowsKeyboardHookService.cs) API with `WH_KEYBOARD_LL` and `WH_MOUSE_LL` parameters.
+This process establishes a global message filter that intercepts all keyboard and mouse events system-wide before they reach target applications.

+**Expected Behavior During Initialization:**
+- **Hook Registration Phase**: The application installs hooks into the Windows message chain, which may cause brief input latency (2-5 seconds)
+- **Message Loop Integration**: Simblock integrates with the Windows message pump to process input events in real-time
+- **Performance Impact**: Temporary cursor stuttering or input delays may occur as the system adjusts to the new hook procedures

+**Technical Details:**
+- Hooks operate at kernel-level with high priority message processing
+- Input events are intercepted, evaluated, and either passed through or suppressed based on blocking state
+- The application uses optimized message handling and performance overhead is minimized after initialization

+Future releases will implement lazy hook loading and improved message processing algorithms to reduce initialization impact.

 ## Security Note

 This application requires administrative privileges to install global keyboard hooks.
 It only blocks keyboard input locally and does not transmit any data.
 You are welcome to inspect the source code.